 Management needs to be agile to adopt agile.

-Agile practices are highly beneficial for development teams and their organizations.
-But they place unique challenges on management.
+Agile practices place unique challenges on management.
 Executives must bring their broad view of the business, including its needs, the competition, the pace of innovation, and product demand, to the task of managing Agile development.

 Cutter’s Senior Consultants are experts in training management teams how to both meet the needs of the Agile development organization and pursue the strategic goals of the business.
 At the end of this two-day Agile Management session, your executives and managers will know how to balance empowerment with governance, align goals and metrics up and down the organization, and determine the exact amount of agility (or stability!) your organization needs to support its business objectives.